BBBaden-Moodle-userscripts/Download-All-Files/README.md

 ## Features

-- Combines all files on current Moodle page into one zip archive.
+- Combines all files on the current Moodle page into one zip archive.
 - Provides a convenient "Download All Files" button.

 ## Installation

 1. Install a user script manager extension like [Violentmonkey](https://violentmonkey.github.io/#installation).
 2. Click [here](https://github.com/BBBaden-Moodle-userscripts/Download-All-Files/raw/main/download-all-files.user.js) to install.

 ## Usage

 1. Navigate to the Moodle course page that matches the specified URL.